kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-10-api-security/66-logout-to-clear-token-cookie.md

 ```

 ## We will comment it out
-* So we force to sent the token in the Header
+* So we force to send the token in the Header

 ## Add some comments to show how we are setting our token
+`middleware/auth.js`

 ```
 // MORE CODE